MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.8-Other-International-Agreements-Coordination/section-225.872-2.md

 (i) Review individual solicitations to determine whether this restriction applies.

-(ii) Information concerning restricted items may be obtained from the Deputy Under Secretary of Defense (Industrial Affairs);
+(ii) Information concerning restricted items may be obtained from the Deputy Assistant Secretary of Defense for Industrial Base Policy;

 (3) Other U.S. laws or regulations (*e.g.,* the annual DoD appropriations act); and

 (4) U.S. industrial security requirements.

 (b) This section does not apply to construction contracts.

+[68 FR 15621, Mar.
+31, 2003, as amended at 88 FR 73236, Oct.
+25, 2023]